About The Institute

 - Serving as a centre of excellence for responsible public opinion research methods and application, through education, training and consulting.

 The Institute seeks to collaborate with other organizations that share its broad objectives and want to play a substantive role in specific research initiatives (as advisors, study partners, funders, and media partners).

-Projects that meet the guidelines for charitable contributions will be funded through the Tides Foundation.
 The Environics Institute is a not-for-profit corporation, incorporated under the laws of Ontario.